-Etihad Museum $75 – Limited to 40 participants click for more info »
+Etihad Museum (SOLD OUT) $75 – Limited to 40 participants click for more info »

 Dubai Water Canal (SOLD OUT) $75 – Limited to 40 participants click for more info »